dewan-ahmed/appsody-actions/README.md

 sudo systemctl start docker
 sudo systemctl enable docker
 ```

-Log-out and log back in for the above changes to reflect on your account.
+Log out and log back in for the above changes to reflect on your account.

-### Installing Appsody:
+### Install Appsody

 Get the latest version from [Appsody Installation Doc](https://appsody.dev/docs/getting-started/installation/) and update the following code/version, if required.

 ```
 wget https://github.com/appsody/appsody/releases/download/0.5.0/appsody_0.5.0_amd64.deb
 sudo apt install -f ./appsody_0.5.0_amd64.deb
 ```

 Once the above steps are done, type in **appsody** on your terminal and hit enter.
 If you see something like the following, your installation was successful:

 ```
 The Appsody command-line tool (CLI) enables the rapid development of cloud native applications.